 CryEngine used a pay-what-you-want pricing model before.
 However, they switched to a royalty-based payment model in 2018.
 Five percent of your revenue goes to the game making software.
 However, if your project earns less than 5 000 dollars in a year, you pay nothing.
 Some additional assets are also paid.

 The CryEngine of Amazon: Lumberyard

 Those who have been looking into the highly promoted Star Citizen game might recognize the name Amazon Lumberyard.
 Even though they started with books, Amazon now seems to have its hands in every bowl.
-Yes, they have presented their own game making software as well.
+Yes, they have presented their game development software as well.
 It is based on CryEngine, though.
 Amazon bought the license in 2015 and released Lumberyard in 2018.
 It is also used to make Amazon Game Studios games.